1993 Four Corners hantavirus outbreak: Hantavirus suspected

-Several members of the investigative team had experience with and knowledge of HFRS.
-The disease is characterized by a significant increase in the vascular permeability of capillary endothelial cells, mainly in the kidneys, which causes massive loss of intravascular fluid into the space behind the lining of the abdominal cavity.
-The loss of intravascular fluid is so severe that the density of blood cells in blood increases due to the loss of liquid, a condition called hemoconcentration.
-High levels of hemoconcentration were observed in several potential cases in the ongoing outbreak and, combined with the CDC's findings, a hantavirus was suspected of causing the outbreak.
+Several investigators had experience with and knowledge of HFRS.
+A distinctive feature of the disease is a significant increase in the vascular permeability of capillary endothelial cells, mainly in the kidneys, which causes massive loss of intravascular fluid into the space behind the lining of the abdominal cavity.
+The loss of intravascular fluid causes the density of blood cells in blood to increase, a condition called hemoconcentration.
+High levels of hemoconcentration were observed in several potential cases in the ongoing outbreak and, combined with the CDC's findings and the discovery of mouse feces at a home of the deceased, a hantavirus was suspected of causing the outbreak.

-Up to this point in time, hantaviruses identified in the Western Hemisphere were only known to infect rodents, and no instances of human disease caused by them had been described.
+Before the outbreak, hantaviruses identified in the Western Hemisphere were only known to infect rodents, with no instances of human disease caused by them observed.
 (Note: Seoul virus, a pathogenic Old World hantavirus, was detected in the Western Hemisphere before 1993.
 As such, the 1993 outbreak represents the discovery of pathogenic New World hantaviruses in the Western Hemisphere.)
 There were also no known hemorrhagic fevers native to North America, (Note: Apart from hantaviral disease, the only other hemorrhagic fever native to North America is caused by Whitewater Arroyo virus, which was first described in 1996 and connected to human disease in 1999–2000.
-Dengue virus, the cause of Dengue fever, exists in southern North America, but it is not native, as it was introduced into the Americas in early modern times.) and none of the infected had traveled abroad or come into contact with foreigners before falling ill.
-Furthermore, unlike with HFRS, the disease had little kidney involvement; in all cases, the main organs affected were the lungs.
-Nonetheless, an unknown hantavirus that specifically infected pulmonary capillary endothelial cells was suspected by some members of the investigative team.
+Dengue virus, the cause of Dengue fever, exists in southern North America, but it is not native and was introduced into the Americas in early modern times.) and none of the infected had traveled abroad or come into contact with foreigners before falling ill.
+Furthermore, unlike with HFRS, the disease had little kidney involvement; in all instances, the main organs affected were the lungs.
+Nonetheless, an unknown hantavirus that specifically infected pulmonary capillary endothelial cells was suspected by some investigators.
 Acting on the information gathered so far, the CDC dispatched a rodent trapping team to New Mexico, which proceeded to capture around 1,700 rodents from June 7 to mid-August at patient and control sites.
 The most commonly captured species was the western deer mouse.